quranefm/wireshark/README.md

 (Pros) You can who on the network, you can user for troubleshooting, (Cons) Some people information might be encrypted,
-I would use Wireshark it easy to understand and straightforward
+I would use Wireshark it easy to understand and straightforward, Ive learned that wireshark is a powerful tool to know.